ClothierNamedJeremiah/spotify-favorites-backend/README.md

 # Spotify Favorites
 Spotify Favorites is a personalized dashboard that displays your most listened to songs and artists in Spotify.
-Discover your most listened to songs and artists in Spotify.

 ## Repository Content